 4. Whole grain porridge

 Egg yolks contain cholesterol, which is what comprises the outer lining of brain cells.
-In addition, they contain fat-soluble vitamins as well as choline, selenium and Vitamin B12—all important for organ development.
+In addition, they contain fat-soluble vitamins as well as choline, selenium and Vitamin B12—all important for brain development.

 6. Nut butters

 Traditional nuts in their butter form are a good source of healthy fat, protein and fat-soluble vitamins.
 Peanut, cashew and almond butter are all options to offer your baby when you feel they're ready.